MaxRonce/GABOR45/readme.md

 Contact and Support
 Project Lead: Maxime RONCERAY

-Technical Support: Maxime RONCERAY - Louis NOEL - Damien RABIER - Endres ENRIQUE
+Technical Support: Maxime RONCERAY - Louis NOEL - Damien RABIER - Andres ORTIZ

 For assistance or to report an issue, please open a ticket in the Issues section of the repository.